rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 TODO: Manifest image and scientific image - Sellars

 -   Sellars, W. (1963).
 "Philosophy and the scientific image of man" in @Sellars_1963_Science_Perception_and_Reality
+-   Sellars used the term "synoptic vision" for the kind of coherent understanding of everything together.

 ![Comic by [Abstruse Goose](https://abstrusegoose.com/275).](img/all_i_see_are_equations.png){#fig:all-i-see-are-equations .tallimg}